Sustainability and environment

 The initial report is publicly available and can be downloaded here.

-Responsible partner : KATie Hagen
+Responsible partner : KAT Hagen

 Participants: Heistad Utvikling AS, Skien Boligbyggelag, Urbanium AS, Arendal kommune and our sister company bECOs AS.